-- 9. Improve the system's resiliency and reliability - 10.
-Reduce or mitigate surface transportation's storm water impacts - 11.
+- 9. Improve the system's resiliency and reliability and reduce or mitigate stormwater impacts of surface transportation - 10.
 Enhance travel and tourism

 Fresno COG, as the regional MPO, intends to continue integrating these principles throughout the transportation planning process.
 MAP-21 and the FAST Act provide an array of provisions designed to increase innovation and improve efficiency, effectiveness, and accountability in the planning, design, engineering, construction and financing of transportation projects.
 The metropolitan planning rules state that the planning process shall be continuous, cooperative, and comprehensive, and provide for consideration and implementation of projects, strategies, and services that will address the planning factors.
 The matrix below illustrates how the MAP-21 and FAST Act Planning Factors are addressed across work elements in the OWP.